omicreativedev/ThemeSwitcher/CONTRIBUTING.md

 * TEST ALL YOUR CODE LOCALLY and make SURE it is SAFE and that nothing breaks BEFORE requesting to merge.
 * WE ARE NOT converting to LESS or SCSS for the purpose of this being beginner friendly.
 * If you create a theme with a unique feature or animation, be sure it will work with all pages even if it's not used.
+* When you create a theme, you must update themes_list.txt
   #### SOME THEME IDEAS
     * A Halloween Theme
     * A Winter Theme with Snow